The Pattaya to Hua Hin ferry service officially launched 2017 and has gone from strength to strength.

-The service officially launches on 12th January 2017, and will operate from the Bali Hai Pier in Pattaya to Saphan Pla ( the main port in the centre of Hua Hin).
+The ferry operates from the Bali Hai Pier in Pattaya, and Saphan Pla ( the main port in the centre of Hua Hin).

 The Pattaya-Hua Hin ferry service is part of the Thai government's East-West Ferry Project, which aims to boost tourism between Chonburi and Prachuap Khiri Khan.

 For those who've been to Hua Hin in recent times, you'll know that Saphan Pla has recently undergone renovation and is in a much better state than it was a couple of years back.
 Decrepit is one word I would have used.

 This service is being launched following a crackdown on business owners who had set up illegally on the beach at Saphan Pla.
 On the other side of the water, officials in Pattaya removed speed boats that had operated in Bali Hai Pier for more than a decade.